yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

     ![A screenshot showing how to start the SQL Server Agent in SQL Server Management Studio.](images/Hands-onlabstep-bystep-BuildingaresilientIaaSarchitectureimages/media/sql-agent-start.png "Start SQL Server Agent")

 5. Paste the T-SQL code you copied in the previous task into the query window replacing the existing code and select **Execute**.
-This code creates the new SQL identity with a Shared Access Signature for your storage account, and enables managed backup to the storage account.
+This code creates the new SQL identity with a Shared Access Signature for your storage account and enables managed backup to the storage account.

 6. Paste the code into the query window replacing the existing code and select **Execute** to create a custom backup schedule.